riatelab/bertin/README.md

 - **values**: a string corresponding to the targeted variable in the properties(compulsory)
 - **k**: thicken with the largest line (default:10)
 - **fixmax**: Max value to fix the size of the thickest line, in order to make maps comparable (default:undefined)
+- **fixmin**: Min value to fix the size of the thinest line.
+If true, the value is the min data. (default:0)

 #### Code - Relative variation